We have a lot going on at 826 Valencia in the after-school hours, at both our centers and in our Writers’ Room at Buena Vista Horace Mann K-8!

 These programs help students build writing skills, form mentor relationships, and keep them learning (even if sometimes there’s a treehouse break) after school hours.

-At After-School Tutoring, students ages 8-18 get help with their homework and then visit the Writing Table to respond to the day’s prompt or work on a writing project.
+Students ages 8-18 come to After-School Tutoring to get help with their homework and then respond to the day’s writing prompt, read with a tutor, or work on an ongoing writing project.

 To learn more: Contact Programs Manager Karla Brundage at email@example.com.

-At After-School Tutoring, students in grades 1-5 get help with their homework and then visit the Writing Table to respond to the day’s prompt or work on a writing project.
+At After-School Tutoring, students get help with their homework and then visit the Writing Table to respond to the day’s prompt or work on a writing project.

 Twice a week, tutoring hours are extended into the evening for middle and high school students.
 Students in our Voyagers’ Program get extra-targeted support for learning differences or special needs.
 Our After-School Tutoring Program has a strong community of enrolled families, and twice a year we release a bilingual publication of the students’ writing called Look Closer/Mira de cerca.